MarcoMuellner/PyDIAMONDS/README.rst

 The documentation of the classes available to python will be more and more implemented over time.
 See the docs folder for documentation.
 For a more exhaustive documentation visit https://github.com/EnricoCorsaro/DIAMONDS where you can find a more exhaustive documentation on DIAMONDS.
+Various examples can also be found in the examples folder.